Refinitiv/refinitiv-ui/documents/src/pages/elements/email-field.md

 ## Input length
 The `maxlength` attribute limits the number of characters that users can type into the input and the `minlength` attribute is used to set the minimum of characters required. `ef-email-field` will show error styles if the condition is not met.

+@> Constraint validation is only applied when the value is changed by the user.
+[See input email](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email#maxlength).

 ::
 ```javascript
 ::email-field::